CarstenFrommhold/Unlocking-the-Power-of-Pyspark/README.md

 This repo aims to cover the key concepts of Apache Spark and it's Python API, Pyspark.
 Apache Spark is an open-source unified analytics engine for large-scale data processing.
 It consists of five components, namely *Core*, *SQL*, *ML*, *Streaming* and *GraphX*.
 Here, the first three are touched.

-It was created in advance of a workshop on Pycon Lithuania in May 2023.

 ## What to expect